Site Recovery Manager FAQ

 Does Site Recovery Manager update Domain Name System (DNS) tables at the recovery site?

 Site Recovery Manager can update the IP address and virtual switch for recovered virtual machines but does not update DNS tables at the recovery site.
 However, both Windows and Linux have dynamic DNS options that can do this.
-There is an example script for updating Microsoft DNS and BIND servers included in the scripts folder on Site Recovery Manager servers.

 During failover, are virtual machines shut down and started serially or in parallel?